 The two Chinas.
 This map shows mainland China and Taiwan as well as the two capital cities.

-Although the United States had not been involved in the Chinese Civil War, people did not like President Truman because he did not stop the march of Mao’s army.
-China, the most populous country on the planet, had become the world’s second communist nation on Truman’s watch.
+Although the United States had not been involved in the Chinese Civil War, people did not like it that President Truman had not stopped the march of Mao’s army.
+China, the country with the most people on Earth, had become the world’s second communist country.
 How could he let this happen and what did it mean for the rest of Asia?

 THE KOREAN WAR

-When the Soviet Union entered the Second World War against Japan, they sent their army into Japanese-occupied Korea.
-American troops landed in the southern part of the Korean Peninsula and when the Japanese gave up, Korea split into a Soviet northern area, and an American southern area, split at the 38th Parallel.
+When the Soviet Union entered World War II against Japan, they sent their army into Japanese-occupied Korea.
+American soldiers landed in the southern part of the Korean Peninsula and when Japan surrendered in 1945, and Korea split into a Soviet northern area, and an American southern area at the 38th Parallel.
 Korea began to look like divided Germany.

-The United Nations wanted to have an election to choose leaders who would join North and South Korea together, but the North’s communist leaders thought the Americans would somehow cheat and refused to participate.
+The United Nations wanted to have an election to choose leaders who would join North and South Korea together, but the North’s communist leaders thought the Americans would somehow cheat and refused to be a part of the election.
 The election went forward in the South and Syngman Rhee became president, but the Soviets supported Kim Il-Sung as leader of the North.
-When the United States and the Soviet Union took their armies out of Korea in 1948 and 1949, trouble began.
+When the American and Soviet armies left Korea in 1949, trouble began.

 Kim Il-Sung did not want to be the leader of only the northern half of Korea.
 On June 25, 1950, his army crossed the 38th Parallel into the South.
 It took only two days for President Truman to promise that the United States would fight to protect South Korea.
-Truman hoped to build a coalition of many countries to help and got support from the United Nations.
+Truman hoped to build a coalition of many countries to help and went to the United Nations for support.

-Of course, the Soviet Union could veto any proposed action by the Security Council, but this time the Americans were in luck.
-The Soviets were boycotting the Security Council for refusing to admit communist China into the United Nations.
-So the Council all voted to “repel the armed attack” of North Korea.
+Of course, the Soviet Union had the right to veto any proposal in the Security Council, so normally they would have stopped the UN from doing anything about the war in Korea.
+But this time the Americans were in luck.
+The Soviets were refusing to come to the Security Council meetings because China’s seat at the UN was still held by the nationalist government in Taiwan.
+So the Council all voted to fight back against the army of North Korea.
 Many countries sent soldiers to defend the South but most came from the United States and South Korea.

 The leader of the United Nations soldiers was Douglas MacArthur, the hero of World War II in the Pacific and leader of the American occupation of Japan.
 He had a hard fight, as the North had taken over all of Korea except for a small area around the city of Pusan in the far south.

-MacArthur ordered a brave land-and-sea fight at Inchon on the western side of Korea.
-It was one of the most brilliant military plays of his famous career.
+MacArthur decided to land his soldiers on the beach at Inchon and attack the western side of Korea.
+It was one of the most brilliant plans of his career.
 Caught by surprise, the communist northern army pulled back.
-American troops from Inchon and Pusan quickly pushed the North Koreans to the 38th Parallel and then past it.
-MacArthur, Truman and the Americans saw a chace to create a united democratic Korea and pushed Kim’s army up to the Yalu River, the border between Korea and China.
+American soldiers from Inchon and Pusan quickly pushed the North Koreans to the 38th Parallel and then past it.
+MacArthur, Truman and the Americans saw a chance to join all of Korea and pushed Kim’s army up to the Yalu River, the border between Korea and China.

-Truman liked the idea of joining North and South Korea, but his hopes were broken on November 27, when over 400,000 Chinese soldiers crossed the Yalu River.
-Both Truman and MacArthur thought that the Chinese would want to stay out of the fight, but Chairman Mao Zedong had decided to come to help his communist neighbor.
+Truman liked the idea of joining North and South Korea, but his hopes were broken in November when over 400,000 Chinese soldiers crossed the Yalu River.
+Both Truman and MacArthur thought that the Chinese would want to stay out of the fight, but Mao Zedong had decided to come to help his communist neighbor.

-American troops were once again forced south of the 38th Parallel.
+American troops were once again pushed south of the 38th Parallel.
 General MacArthur saw the war as a great struggle against the evil forces of communism.
-He used the lessons he learned fighting the Japanese in World War II, and wanted nothing less than total victory.
-He proposed bombing China, even thought America might want to use nuclear weapons.
+He thought the war in Korea was like World War II, and wanted nothing less than total victory.
+He wanted to bomb China, and even talked about using nuclear weapons.
 In MacArthur’s mind, not winning was the same as losing.

 Primary Source: Photograph